docutils/docutils/docutils/docs/ref/rst/directives.rst

   A _`list of integers` may be comma- or whitespace-separated.

-:_`length`: number followed by one of the supported `length units`_
+:_`length`: number, optionally followed by one of the supported `length units`_

+  Handling of values without unit depends on the writer/output format.
+  See the writer specific documentation in the `user doc`__ for details.

+  __ ../../index.html#introductory-tutorial-material-for-end-users

 :_`path`: local filesystem path

   Newlines are removed.
-  The `root_prefix`_ configuration setting can be used to tell Docutils to interpret root paths (starting with "/") relative to a "project directory".
+  The `root_prefix`_ configuration setting can be used to tell Docutils to interpret paths starting with "/" relative to a "project directory".

 :_`text`: free text